-Methylmercury is made from mercury.
-Mercury gets into the air from natural sources, like volcanic eruptions and forest fires, and man-made sources, like coal-fired power plants.
-When mercury from the air enters bodies of water (oceans, lakes, rivers, streams) the mercury is changed into methylmercury.
+Mercury in the air comes from natural sources, such as volcanic eruptions and forest fires, and man-made sources, such as coal-fired power plants.
+When mercury from the air enters water such as oceans, lakes, rivers and streams, the mercury is changed into methylmercury.